-- Have a minimum score of 65 out of 200 on the NLN (National League of Nursing) or equivalency examination.
+- Have a minimum score of 75 HESI Admission Examination or equivalency examination.

-- Hold current Basic Life Support (BLS) from the American Heart Association and submit a copy of crtification.
+- Hold current Basic Life Support (BLS) from the American Heart Association and submit a copy of certification.

 - Have a physical examination verifying acceptable health status.
-Negative PPD result or chest –ray.
+Negative PPD result or chest x–ray.